soundwanders/helter-shelter/README.md

 - HTML, CSS, JavaScript, Leaflet.js, Webpack

 <code>Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
-Weighing just about 39 KB of JS, it has all the mapping features most developers ever need.
-Leaflet is designed with simplicity, performance and usability in mind.
-It works efficiently across all major desktop and mobile platforms, can be extended with lots of plugins, has a beautiful, easy to use and well-documented API and a simple, readable source code that is a joy to contribute to.</code>
+Weighing just about 39 KB of JS, it is designed with simplicity, performance and usability in mind.
+It works efficiently across all modern platforms, can be extended with plugins, and has a well-documented API.</code>
 <br/>

 ### Contributing